When you see that something is being offered for free then you pretty well know there will be a catch somewhere. But not today.

 If you have a way to record a podcast then you know that once that is done and ready to be released you will likely have to pay someone to host it so it can be heard around the world.
 But hold on, In this episode of Podcasting Made Easy I show that there are free ways to do this.

-And if you have a website then even better; we can embed an audio player of your podcast there too.
+And if you have a website then even better; you can embed an audio player of your podcast there too.

 Companies such as: